BabyVLM-V2: Toward Developmentally Grounded Pretraining and Benchmarking of Vision Foundation Models: Experiments

 \textbf{Overall quality.} We validate the quality of \ourbenchmark\ by conducting human surveys, detailed in Appendix~\ref{app:humansurvey}.
 As shown in Table~\ref{tab:main_result_in_domain}, the human volunteers recruited in our home institute achieved near-perfect accuracy on the the executive functioning/memory subdomain (\taskSpatialDetails, \taskMemory, \taskVDR) and the math tasks of \taskCounting\ and \taskWhoHasMore.
 Their accuracy on \taskLocalization\ is slightly low (87.3\%), and a follow-up revealed that it could improve when the volunteers were instructed to spend more time on the task.

 \textbf{Differentiating capability.} Table~\ref{tab:main_result_in_domain} also demonstrates that, between \texttt{Human performance} and \texttt{Random guess}, there is a sufficiently big room for differentiating various models.
-Indeed, the proprietary GPT and Gemini models are on the upper end, while our \ourmodel\ and the open-source models of about the same size as ours are on the lower end, indicating that the tasks in \ourbenchmark\ are challenging but solvable.
+Indeed, the proprietary GPT and Gemini models are on the upper end, while smaller open-source models and our \ourmodel\ are on the lower end, with larger open-source models such as Qwen3-VL-30B-A3B in between, indicating that the tasks in \ourbenchmark\ are challenging but solvable.

 \textbf{Developmental fidelity.} \ourbenchmark\ should developmentally align with the pretraining data's age span (6--32 months).
 Hence, we are in the process of performing a large-scale children survey about \ourbenchmark\ using the Children Helping Science platform~\cite{noauthor_children_nodate}, though this survey will take a couple of years per our estimation.